JacksonKearl/ai-book/README.md

 ![example of overriding the assistant's response](./media/e3.png)

 Fun fact!
 The `.llm` format used by notebooks is on-disk represented in the official OpenAI "Chat Format" as JSON, meaning the tuned prompt notebook files can be loaded straight from disk and incorporated with the rest of your pipeline.

+### Pricing

+The extension is free to use.
+OpenAI isn't.
+Configure `llm-book.openAI.dollarsPerKiloToken` to show how much a given cell or notebook will cost to execute.
+Configure `llm-book.openAI.showTokenCount` to hide the token counts on cells and notebooks.

 ## LLaMa?